Home » London » Postal Museum Tickets

 The Discovery Room is open from Wednesday to Friday and from 10.30 am to 4.30 pm on the second Saturday of each month.
 Please visit The Archive page for more information and to schedule an appointment.

-Can a group be brought to Postal Museum?
+Can I buy the group ticket to the Postal Museum?

 What will happen if the Postal Museum closes on the day I reserve a ticket?